 Capt.
 John Swallow’s family includes no less than four First Nations – Algonquin, Mi’kmaq, Meskwaki & Lakota…and many o’ the first French to land in what is now Canada & the US, who lived, loved and traded with many Nations as friends and relatives.

-The Kinnikinnick Trading Company honours these relations by trading in many traditional First Nations goods; clay effigy pipes, botanicals, pelts, beads, shells, rattles, natural resins, salves, trade blankets, art…etc. We also have access to a variety o’ edged weapons and tools (including hand forged) through our mates at Bad Billy’s Blades.
+The Kinnikinnick Trading Company honours these relations by trading in many traditional First Nations goods; White Buffalo Sage, clay effigy pipes, botanicals, pelts, beads, shells, rattles, natural resins, salves, trade silver, art…etc. We also have access to a variety o’ edged weapons and tools (including hand forged) through our mates at Bad Billy’s Blades.

-Ye may find us at various historical events like The Battle Of Stoney Creek and other re-enactments – or feel free to invite us to any event ye wish.
+Ye may find us at various historical events like The Battle Of Stoney Creek, The Seige Of Fort Erie, Battle of Fort George and others, as well as a few Pow Wows – feel free to invite us to any event ye wish!

 As for the name, Kinnikinnick is a traditional smoking mixture – common to many First Nations – comprised o’ various plants like Bearberry Leaf, Willow Bark, etc. (it contains no tobacco).
 The word itself means “mixture” and varies only slightly in pronunciation among many Nations.